HomeCompaniesPig

 All of which are enough to complete the task.

-We intend to be the personal computers for AI, and the embeddable observability window for your end users.
+We intend to be the personal computers for AI, and the embeddable observability window for managers.

 Use Cases